At this point in the never-ending pandemic, I think it's safe to say we've all had a weird couple of years.

 "It’s the exact opposite of what we predicted,” Gossett said.
 “We predicted our younger students would want to stay in the online environment, and older students would want to come back.

-“When in actuality it was just opposite – the younger students begged for community,” he continued.
+“When in actuality it was just the opposite – the younger students begged for the community,” he continued.
 “They were excited to see their peers face to face, and our older students who have jobs and families and careers really appreciated the flexibility of the online environment.”

 I can tell you, as the father of two sons whose college experiences were marred by COVID, that this rings true.
 My oldest son, who graduated in May 2021, never got to walk in an actual ceremony at Appalachian State, while my younger son got to graduate in person last weekend at Chapel Hill.